11 Problems Centering Clay and Easy Ways to Fix Them

 Centering your clay is one of the most important parts of throwing pottery on the wheel.
 You want the walls of your pottery to have the same thickness, and you don’t want to struggle for what

 seems like forever to get your clay centered.
 Every new potter and even some who have been around for many years will struggle or encounter some kind of problem when centering their clay.
-So, I decided to make a list and came up with 11 centering problems that either I encountered or observed other potters having problems with.
-Here are the ways to avoid those 11 centering problems that you will eventually encounter.
+So, I decided to make a list and came up with 11 centering problems I either encountered or observed other potters have.
+Here are ways to avoid the 11 centering problems you will eventually encounter.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.